christosgalano/terraform-template-repo/docs/environment_management.md

  ┗ 📜variables.tf
 ```

 You can copy the `.terraform-docs.yaml` from an existing environment, it requires no modifications.
-You can also skep the creation of the README.md since it will be automatically generated when they `deploy` workflow runs.
+You can also skip the creation of the `README.md` since it will be automatically generated when they `deploy` workflow runs.

 ### Workflow